RHIT-CSSE/csse304/syllabus.md

 textbook.
 It will be abbreviated as *EoPL*.
 This book is terse, so you will have to read it carefully.

-# Development Environment

-We will be using Chez Scheme (note that *chez* is a French word that rhymes with *way*).
-Details of the environment setup are in Assignment 0.

 # Grades

 | Grade Component                                            | Percentage   |